External beam radiotherapy uses high energy X-ray beams to treat

 Questions to ask your

-- Will I have hormone treatment?
-Will this continue after the
+- Will I have hormone therapy and will this carry on after

-- How will we know how successful the treatment has been?
+- How will we know if radiotherapy has worked?

-- If the radiotherapy is not successful, which other treatments
+- If the radiotherapy doesn’t work, which other treatments can I

 Back to contents